 However, it’s important to remember that these advancements could inadvertently widen the digital divide between different demographics and regions.
 While some parts of the world are equipped to handle these changes, others may struggle due to a lack of resources and infrastructure.

 That said, international partnerships can help bridge this gap—as we’ve seen with Starlink in Africa and Google’s collaboration with the Cuban government—to improve internet connectivity.
-With these partnerships and continued advancements, we may soon see the day where a single movie download time is no longer a useful comparison to the world’s internet speeds.

 Slow internet speeds?
 Try these 8 tips